 Those counts describe original LLaVA recipe: a filtered CC3M pretraining set plus 158K GPT-4-generated multimodal instructions[3].
 LLaVA-1.5 kept same two-stage shape, but swapped in a 336px CLIP encoder, an MLP connector, and a larger public task mixture.
 Its paper reports roughly 1.2M total training examples and full training in about one day on a single 8-A100 node[13].

 While two-stage training keeps the pre-trained components largely frozen, end-to-end training updates the modality encoder, projector, and core transformer together.
 Jointly trained families such as PaLI[4], Gemini[5], and Llama 4[6] represent this direction and aim for a more native multimodal representation.
-Llama 4 warm-starts from a MetaCLIP-based vision encoder that was first aligned against a frozen Llama, then trains the whole stack on interleaved data; in this published recipe, joint training does not mean starting every component from random weights[6].
+Llama 4 warm-starts from a MetaCLIP-based vision encoder that was first aligned against a frozen Llama, then trains the whole stack on interleaved data; in this published recipe, joint training doesn't mean starting every component from random weights[6].

 This strategy allows gradients to update cross-modal representations jointly.
 Instead of holding the vision encoder fixed, training can adapt its features to downstream objectives.
 Whether this improves chart reading, OCR, or grounding depends on data, optimization, and evaluation.